Huhu beetle: Hosts

-Distribution
+Distribution and habitat

-The huhu beetle is endemic to New Zealand where it is widespread throughout the main islands, occurring from sea level up to altitudes of 1400m.
+The huhu beetle is endemic to New Zealand where it is widespread throughout the main islands, occurring from sea level up to altitudes of 1400 m.
 There is a single record of a huhu beetle caught in the Kermadecs on Raoul Island.
 Visiting researchers have searched rotting wood for signs of huhu beetle larvae, but none were found, indicating that it has not established on the island.
 Because of this, it has been assumed that the specimen was from untreated wood brought to the island and used for construction.
+Before Europeans settled in New Zealand, the beetle was mainly associated with podocarp (trees from the Podocarpaceae group) and kauri tree forests, but has subsequently spread more widely due to the introduction of exotic conifers.